 For textiles, we also go through the STANDARD 100 by OEKO-TEX®, which is an independent testing and certification system for textiles.
 This process goes deeper than federal laws do, holding our textiles to a higher standard for the safety of consumers.

-Additionally, we utilize the bluesign® system which regulates the environmental impact of production for textiles so you know that products with Microban protection are not only safe for your home, but safe for the environment as well.
+Additionally, we utilize the bluesign® system which regulates the environmental impact of production for textiles.
+This means that products with Microban protection are not only safe for your home, but safe for the environment as well.

 No matter where your company operates, we ensure proper registration and approval of our technologies for their specific use so that it is clear that products featuring Microban antimicrobial protection are safe to use for all end-users.

-After more than 30 years of use in numerous consumer, industrial and medical applications around the world, there has been no evidence of resistant strain development.
+After more than 36 years of use in numerous consumer, industrial and medical applications around the world, there has been no evidence of microorganisms developing a resistance to Microban technologies.

 In conclusion, the answer to the question, “Are Products Featuring Microban Technology Safe to Use?” is YES.
 Contact us today to learn more about and effective Microban technologies and their applications!